nurlan60/mydotfiles/yazi/plugins/augment-command.yazi/README.md

   provide any Yazi shell variable, which is documented [here](https://yazi-rs.github.io/docs/configuration/keymap/#manager.shell).
-  The plugin will automatically replace the shell variable you give with the correct one for the item group before executing the command.
+  The plugin will automatically replace the shell variable you give with the file paths for the item group before executing the command.
 - You will also need to escape the quotes when giving the shell command if you use the same quotes to quote the given arguments to the plugin.
   For example, if you pass the arguments to the plugin with double quotes,